-- 1. Ensure Continuity of Education: Maintain the educational activities despite disruptions by efficiently utilizing available space and adopting flexible learning modalities. - 2.
-Ensure Safety and Comfort: Prioritize the safety and comfort of learners and personnel by minimizing overcrowding and ensuring that all facilities are adequate and conducive to learning. - 3.
-Flexible Adaptation: And adaptable to unforeseen circumstances, such as increased enrollment or further disruptions, allowing for adjustments as needed.
+- 1. Ensure Continuity of Education: The primary goal is to maintain uninterrupted educational activities despite disruptions by efficiently utilizing available space and adopting flexible learning modalities. - 2.
+Ensure Safety and Comfort: Prioritizing the safety and comfort of learners and personnel by minimizing overcrowding and ensuring that all facilities are adequate and conducive to learning. - 3.
+Flexible Adaptation: The plan must be adaptable to unforeseen circumstances, such as increased enrollment or further disruptions, allowing for adjustments as needed.